SoupHuman/RoboSoup/README.md

 # RoboSoup
-Bot that does things for discord &amp; twitch
+## Bot that does things for discord

+This is a modular discord bot, still in early deveopment, dm Soup#3034 on discord if you want to help test it